Browsing Category

 The Painted Bird

-Long and harrowing, this black and white film, another set in World War Two, was written, directed and produced by Czech Václev Marhoul, who adapted it from Jerzy Kosinski’s novel of the same name.
-Chosen as the Czech Republic’s entry for the 2020 Academy Awards, this was, like many at TIFF, difficult to watch.
-Indeed, many didn’t, as the film experienced walkouts both here in Toronto and also at the Venice film festival where it premiered.
-The journey of an unnamed boy in Nazi-occupied Central Europe is mostly one of brutality but I’ve seen far more searing war imagery at TIFF in the past, including the excellent 2015 Hungarian film, Son of Saul .
-Hell, most of the films made in the last twenty years are far more violent.
+Long and harrowing, this black-and-white film, another set in World War Two, was written, directed and produced by Czech Václev Marhoul, who adapted it from Jerzy Kosinski’s novel of the same name.
+Chosen as the Czech Republic’s entry for the 2020 Academy Awards, this was difficult to watch, like many at TIFF.
+Indeed, many didn’t, as the film experienced walkouts here in Toronto and at the Venice film festival, where it premiered.
+The journey of an unnamed boy in Nazi-occupied Central Europe is primarily one of brutality.
+Still, I’ve seen far more searing war imagery at TIFF in the past, including the excellent 2015 Hungarian film Son of Saul.
+Most films made in the last twenty years are far more violent.
 (Did people walk out at the Joker screenings?
 Nope.
 Should they?
 Check back tomorrow).
-Indeed, what unfolds here is an absorbing film with a stunning performance by a newcomer, Petr Kotlar, whose face will linger with me for months to come.
+Indeed, what unfolds here is an absorbing film with a stunning performance by a newcomer, Petr Kotlar, whose face will linger with me for months.
 I will never look at crows again the same way.
-Also making pivotal appearances in the narrative are two of my favourite actors: Harvey Keitel and Stellan Starsgard.
+Two of my favourite actors, Harvey Keitel and Stellan Skarsgard, also make pivotal appearances in the narrative.

 So Long, My Son

-Another long film, another day I cannot drink my usual intake of water… Yet oh so worth it for here is the story of how a married Chinese couple and their friends deal with the death of their only son, a story which also manages to work as a social commentary of the country’s one-child policy during the social and financial upheaval in the decades that followed the Cultural Revolution.
-Earlier this year, at the Berlin film festival, the film won the two main acting awards, with Wang Jingchun and Yong Mei winning the Silver Bear for Best Actor and Actress, respectively.
+Another long film, I cannot drink my usual water intake another day… Yet oh so worth it, for here is the story of how a married Chinese couple and their friends deal with the death of their only son.
+This story also reflects on the country’s one-child policy during the social and financial upheaval in the decades following the Cultural Revolution.
+Earlier this year, the film won two prominent acting awards at the Berlin film festival, with Wang Jingchun and Yong Mei winning the Silver Bear for Best Actor and Actress, respectively.
 Both are a reason alone to watch the film.
 Although the mixed timelines confused me, I fell in love with the group of actors who played out this excellent study of grief and guilt.
 The film is epic (spanning three decades) and deeply human.
-Director Wang Xiaoshuai told us at the film’s festival screening that this is the first in his “Homeland Trilogy” and I eagerly await the next installment.
+Director Wang Xiaoshuai told us at the film’s festival screening that this is the first in his “Homeland Trilogy,” I eagerly await the next installment.

 Parasite

 This wins my vote for best of the fest, if not by as large a margin as Roma was for me last year.
-When you see many films at once, you begin to receive unwanted telegrams when watching, which is less about arrogance as it is purely experiential.
+When you see many films at once, you receive unwanted telegrams when watching, which is less about arrogance as it is purely experiential.
 Your inner checklist goes off: okay, here we are in a coming-of-age terrain, or perhaps a dry comedy (sadly, very rare at TIFF.
-The world only weeps in 2019).
-Tone is frequently telegraphed early on and still, you settle back to enjoy the unfolding of what you hope is a tale well told.
-When a tone shifts, it rarely does so seamlessly: most filmmakers are clumsy at best when they attempt such leaps.
+The world only wept in 2019).
+The tone is frequently telegraphed early on, and still, you settle back to enjoy the unfolding of what you hope is a well-told tale.
+When a tone shifts, it rarely does so seamlessly: most filmmakers are clumsy when attempting such leaps.
 Not so South Korean master Bong Joon Ho.
-His feat here is so nimble you are stunned at what comes, changing expectations and affections as the master weaves a class war parable about an impoverished Seoul family who becomes entangled with the nouveau riche.
+His feat here is so elegant you are stunned at what comes, changing expectations and affections as the master weaves a class war parable about an impoverished Seoul family who becomes entangled with the nouveau riche.
 Thrilling and unexpected, Parasite is as perfect and dark as they come.
 Parasite impressed the Cannes jury enough to win the top prize earlier this year.
 Expect marketers here to push it into Best Pic categories where it belongs rather than the foreign film slot.
-Parasite opens in Canada, October 25th.
+Parasite opens in Canada on October 25th.

 Marriage Story

 Sometimes a film slips onto my list despite unwieldy bits because of a grander whole.
-Such is the case with Noah Baumbach’s Marriage Story, which does not act out its title: here we are entering the end rather than the beginning and the story itself is just that.
-But let’s not quibble with titles.
-If the film does not tell the whole story, it certainly dwells on fissures between an avant-garde theatre director and his actor wife, performed with great spirit by Adam Driver and Scarlett Johansson.
-It’s hard not to feel for these two as they fall into the hole of horrific legal wrangling and that’s the power of Baumbach’s writing and direction: this is an intimate film for adults and no, unlike some TIFF fare, that is not a cue for wild sex on screen: the intimacy is in the shared dissolving.
-There are some terrific featured turns here by Laura Dern, Alan Alda, and Ray Liotta but this film belongs to Driver, whose character appears to lose more, whether that’s intentional or just my read.
-Driver is more than capable of delivering the big shiny moments which make up for some of the floppy excess that comes midway in the film-it’s not a perfect vehicle.
-This is a very American drama and the critics are in a collective gush.
+Such is the case with Noah Baumbach’s Marriage Story, which does not act out its title: here we are entering the end rather than the beginning, and the story itself is just that.
+But let’s not quibble with labels.
+If the film does not tell the whole story, it dwells on fissures between an avant-garde theatre director and his actor wife, performed with great spirit by Adam Driver and Scarlett Johansson.
+It’s hard not to feel for these two as they fall into the hole of horrific legal wrangling, and that’s the power of Baumbach’s writing and direction: this is an intimate film for adults, and no, unlike some TIFF fare, that is not a cue for wild sex on screen: the intimacy is in the shared dissolving.
+There are some terrific featured turns here by Laura Dern, Alan Alda, and Ray Liotta, but this film belongs to Driver, whose character appears to lose more, whether that’s intentional or just my read.
+Driver is more than capable of delivering the big shiny moments which make up for some of the floppy excesses that come midway in the film-it’s hardly-a-perfect vehicle.
+This is a very American drama; the critics are in a collective gush.
 Expect to see this make a splash come awards season.
-This is the second Netflix original film directed by Baumbach (first was The Meyrowitz Stories, which I loved ) and will have a limited theatrical release before it begins streaming early December.
+This is the second Netflix original film directed by Baumbach (the first was The Meyerowitz Stories, which I loved ) and will have a limited theatrical release before it begins streaming in early December.
 Baumbach’s current partner is writer/director/ actor Greta Gerwig, whose star-studded upcoming adaptation of Little Women is expected in theatres Christmas Day.
-Two massive talents sharing one household….hmmm.
+Two massive talents are sharing one household….hmmm.

 Proxima

-Sometimes I feel there is a different festival out there when I read news about TIFF.
+Sometimes I feel there is a different festival when I read news about TIFF.
 It’s all parties, stars, and sightings, and then there’s me, sitting in the dark, clutching my husband’s hand because there, right there on the big screen, is my life in a moment nobody understood.
 Until now.
-French auteur Alice Winocour’s wonderful, if flawed new film evoked the most tears for me of all the TIFF offerings this year.
+French auteur Alice Winocour’s fantastic, if flawed new film evoked the most tears for me of all the TIFF offerings this year.
 Eva Green plays an astronaut preparing for space travel while her young daughter stays home.
-Shot in real places where astronauts are training in Europe, Russian and Kazakhstan, this film was a good example of how many films are made with multiple international parties.
+Shot in real places where astronauts are training in Europe, Russian and Kazakhstan, this film was an excellent example of how many movies are made with multiple international parties.
 Viewers will geek out at all the phenomenal space stuff as much as the exploration of the universal parental conflict.
-Eva Green is spectacular here and rises above some of the improbable plot turns.
-Her scenes with her daughter are deeply affecting (don’t watch them if you’re like me, with babies now grown and flown)—in the hands of another director, would be treacle.
-But this is the director who won a Cesar (the French Oscar) for writing the Turkish film Mustang, one of the best films of 2015.
+Eva Green is spectacular here and rises above some improbable plot turns.
+Her scenes with her daughter are deeply affecting (don’t watch them if you’re like me, with babies now grown and flown)—in the hands of another director, it would be sentimentality.
+But this is the director who won a Cesar (the French Oscar) for writing the Turkish film Mustang, one of the best films in 2015.

 I wanted to work with Eva Green because I think she is something like a space person-she’s not really on earth, but I also wanted an actress who could be both a warrior and a mother as I wanted to show a super heroine who is also a mother which is rarely shown on cinema as if those two states were incompatible.